vlantonakos/ps-info-template/README.md

 - Live Server extension for VSCode \*\* (or an equivalent development server like Apache)
 - Basic knowledge of HTML, CSS, and JavaScript

-[Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer): Go to the Extensions view by clicking on the Extensions icon in the Sidebar or pressing Ctrl+Shift+X. Search for "Live Server" and install the extension by Ritwick Dey (OR search with id = ritwickdey.LiveServer).
+\*\* [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer): Go to the Extensions view by clicking on the Extensions icon in the Sidebar or pressing Ctrl+Shift+X. Search for "Live Server" and install the extension by Ritwick Dey (OR search with id = ritwickdey.LiveServer).

 ## Setup Instructions

 ### 1. Clone the Repository

-First, clone this repository to your local machine:
-Open a terminal(CMD) in a folder and run
+First, clone this repository to your local machine.
+Open a terminal (CMD) in a folder and run:

 ```sh
    git clone https://github.com/govgr-mobility-card/ps-info-template.git